MrSquid25/SLAE/Assignment 5/README.md

             msfvenom -p linux/x86/* (whatever instructions needs) -f raw | ndisasm -u -

 Whatever option you decide is correct.
-In my case, I chose both options 1 and 2.
+In my case, I chose every option available.
 Read_file, chmod and execve are the payloads selected to study using these mechanisms.